Bollywood seeks to move past pandemic with $182m film deal

 That is not good news for an industry that counts on the state for roughly 30 per cent to 50 per cent of a mainstream Hindi film's theatrical earnings.

-For Mr Kumar, the state is clearly a "huge market" and key to box-office success.
+For Mr Kumar, Maharashtra state is a "huge market" and key to success at the box office.

 Mr Kumar hopes all cinemas across the country will restart by early November in time for Deepavali, one of India's largest festivals.